tungdv24/obsidian/content/index.md

 ---
 title: Welcome to Quartz
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Update on the wayyy

-Host by Tung
+Host by @dvtung2411